DamienBlackwood/spectro/README.md

 - a clean horizontal cutoff is a strong hint of lossy processing
 - no cutoff detected ≠ guaranteed lossless
 - all results are probabilistic; false positives and negatives are expected
+- “likely lossless” means “no obvious lossy low-pass or shelf detected”
+- bandwidth-limited material (e.g. ~20–22 kHz) inside a higher sample-rate container is common
+- absence of ultrasonic energy does **not** imply fakery or lossy transcoding
+- classic and archival recordings often show this pattern even when transfers are legitimate

 That’s it.